fjms/cordova-plugin-streaming-media/README.md

-# Cordova Streaming Media plugin
+# Cordova Streaming Media plugin with local video.

-For iOS and Android, by [Nicholas Hutchind](https://github.com/nchutchind)
+Based in Cordova Streaming Media plugin for iOS and Android, by [Nicholas Hutchind](https://github.com/nchutchind)

+Now Support Local Video (path: file://) and lock screen and pause/resume events.

+The local video must be in the assets folder, like ionic file://www/assets/android.mp4

 ## Description